zstoebs/Daily-Coding-Problem/September 2019/README.md

 tree quickly in O(1).

 - 9/6/2019: Given a sorted list of integers, square the elements and give the output in sorted order.

+- 9/7/2019: Given a set of closed intervals, find the smallest set of numbers that covers all the intervals.
+If there are multiple smallest sets, return any of them.